w3f/polkadot-wiki/docs/learn-phragmen.md

 There are several further restrictions put in place to limit the complexity of the election and payout.
 As already mentioned, any given nominator can only select up to 16 validators to nominate.
 Conversely, a single validator can have only 64 nominators.
+A drawback to this is that it is possible, if the number of nominators is very high or the number of validators is very low, that all available validators may be "saturated" and unable to accept more nominations.
+In this case, one may need a larger amount of stake to participate in staking, since nominations are priority-ranked in terms of amount of stake.
+One can estimate the number of nominators for a specific validator in the next era by running the [`offline-phragmen`](https://github.com/kianenigma/offline-phragmen) program.

 ## External Resources